LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/) Beginning JavaScript Lecture Notes by [Brian Bird](https://profbird.dev), written in 2018, revised in <time>2023</time>, are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 [^1]: Primitive data types: number, string, boolean, undefined
+[^2]: It is more accurate to say "the data type of the value contained by the variable" since varaibles themselves don't have data types.
-[^2]: We haven't learned about boolean operators yet, but we'll use one anyway: `==` is a boolean comparison operator.
+[^3]: We haven't learned about boolean operators yet, but we'll use one anyway: `==` is a boolean comparison operator.
 We can use it to compare two values, if they are equal the result will be *true*, otherwise the result will be *false*.
 For example: `var isCorrect = sum == answer` assuming `sum` is the actual sum of two numbers and answer is the `answer` given by the user.